SadallahYounes/Single-Page-Application/README.md

 # Single-Page-Application
-Create a SPA using Angular JS
+In this Project, I created a simple SPA using Angular JS Route library.
+It allows to navigate between different HTML pages without refreshing page